EU deal for Spain, Italy buoys markets but details sketchy

 Merkel said finance ministers would have to work out whether the state or the banks would be legally responsible for repayment of the loans thereafter.

-Some analysts were more sceptical about the benefits of the deal, given the level of detail left open.
+Some analysts were more skeptical about the benefits of the deal, given the level of detail left open.

 (Additional reporting by Jan Strupczewski, Julien Toyer, John O'Donnell, Catherine Bremer and Francesco Guarascio in Brussels.
 Writing by Noah Barkin and Paul Taylor, editing by Mike Peacock)